 Ree Heights is a tiny town located in the state of South Dakota.
 With a population of 56 people and just one neighborhood, Ree Heights is the 138th largest community in South Dakota.
-Much of the housing stock in Ree Heights was built prior to World War II, making it one of the older and more historic towns in the country.
+Ree Heights has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Ree Heights’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.